 - AMCAS Processing is Complete: Your application has been made available to your designated medical schools.

-- Withdrawn from AMCAS: You have withdrawn your AMCAS application prior to review.
+- Withdrawn from the AMCAS Program: You have withdrawn your AMCAS application prior to review.

 Tracking application progress after submission

-Once your application has been submitted and AMCAS has received all required official transcripts, your application status will change to Submitted to AMCAS - Ready for Review.
+Once your application has been submitted and AMCAS has received all required official transcripts, your application status will change to Submitted to the AMCAS Program - Ready for Review.

 What is the Socioeconomic Disadvantaged Status Indicator that appears on my printable AMCAS application?